North Fiji Basin: Slab avalanche

 Large magnitude earthquakes beneath the NFB have been attributed to a detached slab segment of the subducted Australian plate which collided with the subducting Pacific plate at a depth of 500 km c.
 5 Ma.
 The earthquakes are the result of these colliding slabs settling on the 660 km discontinuity.

 Beneath Tonga at a depth of 350–500 km the number of earthquakes increases dramatically while the shape of the Pacific becomes complex.
 Hundreds of these earthquakes occur outside the Wadati–Benioff zone (top of slab) along a horizontal plane.

 The eastward subduction of the Australian plate (together with the now-fused South Fiji plate) under NFB created the New Hebrides and south Solomon Islands.
 The slab produced from this subduction stretches steeply down to 300–350 km except at its southern end where it only reaches 150 km.

 The north end of the slab, at the southern Rennell Trough, corresponds to the sharp bend in the andesite line.
 A detached slab from the east-dipping Australian plate beneath the NFB has slid eastward and collided with the west-dipping Pacific slab.
 A series of unusual earthquakes below the NFB occur within several such detached slab segments.
 If these segments are combined and reconstructed back to their original location at the surface, they equal both the NFB and the subducted part of the Australian plate since 12 Ma in area.

-The Tonga slab is avalanching through the 660 km layer at the southern end of the New Hebrides arc and trench.
-The Pacific plate has been subducting at the Tonga trench for a long time which led to an accumulation of slab material at the 660 km layer south of the Vitiaz trench while the New Hebrides island arc has been pushed southward and clockwise.
-It also reversed the direction of subduction and opened the NFB back-arc and pushed the Vitiaz slab into the mantle and initiated the subduction at New Hebrides trench.
+The Tonga slab is avalanching through the 660 km layer at the southern end of the New Hebrides Aarc and Trench.
+The Pacific plate has been subducting at the Tonga Trench for a long time which led to an accumulation of slab material at the 660 km layer south of the Vitiaz Trench while the New Hebrides island arc has been pushed southward and clockwise.
+It also reversed the direction of subduction and opened the NFB back-arc and pushed the Vitiaz slab into the mantle and initiated the subduction at New Hebrides Trench.
 The slab avalanche was initiated at c.
 8 Ma and most of the material is now located 450 km below the 660 km layer.